Carvago/career-framework/tech/career-framework/performance-reviews/managers/readme.md

   - If you as a manager seek more underlying feedback regarding technical skills, include the relevant technical leader.
   - If you inherited a new report recently, include the previous manager in the performance conversation.
   - Before the performance review, consider gathering feedback from relevant peers of your direct report, as they usually have valuable insights.
+- Throughout the process, note down difficulties or issues.
+After the [performance review meetings](../performance-review-meeting.md) are done, be sure to share your learnings during the [retrospective](retrospective.md).

 ## Second Level Managers